 - Xiao Long Bao: Soup-filled dumplings made to order, best enjoyed with grated ginger and a drop of black vinegar.

-- Braised Pork Belly (Hóngshāo Ròu): Pork belly slow cooked in sweet soy sauce, always served with natural flavours and sometimes egg white garnish.
+- Braised Pork Belly (Hóngshāo Ròu): Pork belly slow cooked in sweet soy sauce, served with natural flavours and sometimes egg white garnish.

 - Drunken Chicken: A la carte menu item poached in Chinese wine, cooled, and sliced for a refreshing appetiser.